AKSW/jekyll-rdf/README.md

 ```

 In the `_config.yml` you specify the file with the key `restriction_file`.
-If both, a `restriction_file` and a `restriction`, are specified JekyllRDF will build pages for the union of the both.
+If both, a `restriction_file` and a `restriction`, are specified Jekyll RDF will build pages for the union of the both.

 ### Blank Nodes
 Furthermore you can decide if you want to render blank nodes or not.
 You just need to add `include_blank`to `_config.yml`: